albbus-stack/md-edit/README.md

 * Add a theme manager.

-* Add tabs: multiple open files, buffer save them to make for easier editing (maybe remove saving altogether?
-YES).

-* Separate NavBar component, use Modules for Css.
+* Use Modules for Css.

 * Test long text scrolling, sticky Sidebar.